 - --bytes The size of the image file, in bytes, provided through stdin. - --format Select the disk image format to create.
-Default is VDI. - --variant Allow to choose a file format variant for the output file.
+Default is VDI.
+Other options are VMDK and VHD. - --variant Allow to choose a file format variant for the output file.
 It is a comma-separated list of variant flags.
 Not all combinations are supported, and specifying inconsistent flags will result in an error message.